Summary: With three generations blended in today’s workforce, bridging the communication gap is a fundamental ingredient of a synergistic workplace.

 Employee Communication Tools

 A simple example of a generational communication gap when using instant messaging is the common “thumbs up” emoji.
 For Gen Xers who grew up watching the television series Happy Days and its popular character, Arthur Fonzarelli (Fonzie), thumbs up means has a positive “cool” connotation, however, to Millennials, that same emoji is interpreted as dismissive or condescending.
 A communication gap will always exist between the generations.
-However, the affects of the gap can be mitigated.
+However, the effects of the gap can be mitigated.

 Closing the Communication Gap